marceloes/dapr-workshop/Assignment01/README.md

 1. Start the service using `dotnet run` in the terminal window.

+Now you can test whether you can call the FineCollectionService.
+You can both test this by running the provided unit tests or by hitting the endpoint yourself.

+### Run Unit Tests

+1. Open a new VS Code window and open the `test/Assignment01/FineCollectionService` folder.
+1. Open the terminal window in VS Code.

+   > You can open it from the **Terminal** menu item on the top nav menu bar or by using the hotkey ``Ctrl-Shift-` `` (Windows) or ``Shift-Ctrl-` `` (macOS).
+1. In the terminal window, run the tests `dotnet test`

+   > If you get an error here, you may not have started the service, may have changed the default ports, etc

+### Test Manually

 1. Open the file `src/FineCollectionService/test.http` in the VS Code (file) Explorer.
 The request in this file simulates sending a detected speeding-violation to the FineCollectionService.

 1. Click on `Send request` in the file to send a request to the API.